kbhogue/Wordpress-vs-Kali/README.md

 2\.
 XSS in Page Comment
 * Vulnerabilities: XSS
 * Tested in 4.2 and fixed in 4.2
 * Steps to Recreate: Go to the comments section of a published Wordpress page.
 Insert a XSS command.
-I used <script>onload=alert(document.cookie);</script> to make endless alerts pop up outputting the document cookies.
+I used "<script>onload=alert(document.cookie);</script>" to make endless alerts pop up outputting the document cookies.
 ![](https://github.com/kbhogue/Wordpress-vs-Kali/blob/master/gif2.gif)

 3\.
 XSS at the End of an URL
 * Vulnerabilities: XSS
 * Tested in 4.2 and fixed in 4.2.5
 * Steps to Recreate: Create a new post and paste in a website URL.
-At the end, add your XSS command, with svg at the beginning. <s vg onload=alert(123)>.
+At the end, add your XSS command, with svg at the beginning.
+I used the following command: "<svg onload=alert(123)>".
 An alert will pop up every time the post loads.
 ![](https://github.com/kbhogue/Wordpress-vs-Kali/blob/master/gif3.gif)